The emperor’s favourite horse was shod with gold. It had a golden shoe

 said they wanted just such good specimens; and this seemed an uncivil

-speech to our beetle, and in consequence he flew suddenly out of the
+speech to our beetle, and as a result he flew suddenly out of the

 speaker’s hand.
-As he had now dry wings, he flew a tolerable distance,
+As he had now dry wings, he flew a manageable distance,

 and reached a hot-bed, where a sash of the glass roof was partly open,